-Helps occupational program students apply basic principles of psychology in everyday relations with co-workers and customers.
+Helps occupational program student apply basic principles of psychology in everyday relations with co-workers and customers.
 Studies group sociology and inter-group relationships within the work organization.
-Credit toward graduation will not be given for both Human Relations 131 and Introduction to Psychology 121.
-Not applicable toward A.A. or A.S. degrees (3 credit, 3 lecture, 0 lab)
+Credit toward graduation will not be given for both PSYC 131 Human Relations and PSYC 121 Introduction to Psychology.
+Not applicable toward A.A. or A.S. degrees.
+(3 credit, 3 lecture, 0 lab)